prinz-nussknacker/prinz/docs/mlflow.md

 4. `proxy` keeps all the containers organized in a way that simulates the real-world example of models deployment.

-To start the environment with the Nussknacker deployed with the Mlflow environment use the [create_environment.sh](../dev-environment/create_environment.sh) script.
+To start the environment with the Nussknacker deployed with the MLflow environment use the [create_environment.sh](../dev-environment/create_environment.sh) script.

 ## Model serving process

-After the Mlflow environment is created there are sample models trained.
+After the MLflow environment is created there are sample models trained.
 They are just samples which aren't provided as real-world usage examples so shouldn't be used in production.

-The models can be seen in web GUI of mlflow registry which is available as the web application when Mlflow start.
+The models can be seen in web GUI of mlflow registry which is available as the web application when MLflow start.

 ### Models scoring convention

-Mlflow doesn't include the information of models' location for scoring.
+MLflow doesn't include the information of models' location for scoring.
 There are some conventions that can be observed in the most popular platforms for using machine learning models like:

 - [Databricks](https://docs.databricks.com/applications/mlflow/model-serving.html) which specifies